Wuling Sunshine

-The first generation model was sold from 2002 and remains on sale till 2013, with a brief overlap with the second generation model which went on sale from 2012.
-The second generation model received a more upmarket variant called the Sunshine S and was launched in 2015.

 First generation

 The first generation Wuling Sunshine was launched in 2002, and sold until 2013.
 In 2011, 943,000 examples of the Sunshine were made, which made it the third best selling vehicle in the world.
 It was the best selling vehicle in China in 2010, 2011, 2012 and 2013.

 A different model, known as the Wuling Hongtu in China, is also sold as the "Wuling Sunshine" in Singapore.

 Specifications

 The Wuling Sunshine is available with a range of petrol engines, with power outputs that vary from 34.7 to 63 kW (50-84 SAE HP), which consume between 6.8 and 7.8 L/100 km.
-The engine is mid-mounted, and drives the rear wheels via a five speed manual gearbox.
+The engine is mid-mounted, and drives the rear wheels via a five-speed manual gearbox.
 Brakes are hydraulic, with discs in front and drums at the rear, and steering is of the rack and pinion type.

 The most basic version has two, rather than three rows of seats.
 Standard equipment on all versions is basic: air conditioning is optional, and windows are manually operated.
 Safety equipment is limited to seatbelts on the first two rows of seats.

-There is a long wheel base version of the Wuling Sunshine that is 3995mm long, with a wheelbase of 2750mm, and it has a dry weight between 1010 and 1030 kg.
+There is a long wheel base version of the Wuling Sunshine that is 3995 mm long, with a wheelbase of 2750 mm, and it has a dry weight between 1010 and 1030 kg.